Daniel Fridljand

 • Thesis advisor: Dr. Wolfgang Huber (EMBL), Prof. Dr. Jan Johannes

-• Thesis title: Better multiple Testing: Using multivariate co-data for hypotheses
+• Thesis title: Better Multiple Testing: Using multivariate co-data for hypotheses

 Hebrew University of Jerusalem